-The following is a directory of the most important and well-known genera and species of bamboo, including links to every in-depth Bambu Batu article that focuses on a specific variety of bamboo.
+The following is a directory of the most important and well-known genera and species of bamboo, with links to every in-depth Bambu Batu article that focuses on a specific variety of bamboo.
 If you enjoy researching the many species of bamboo, we recommend bookmarking this page as a valuable reference resource.

 This article is organized alphabetically by scientific name, using binomial nomenclature, i.e. Genus species, and common or vernacular names may be listed behind the scientific name.
 Descriptions on this page will be very brief, but each species and almost every genus will link to a lengthy article with thorough details and high-quality photos.